 Students: Angeline Aguinaldo, Kris Brown, Grant Generaux, Anna Knörr, Marco Perin, Amy Searle

 Applied category theory includes major threads of inquiry into monoidal categories and hypergraph categories for describing systems in terms of processes or networks of interacting components.
 Structured cospans are an important class of hypergraph categories.
 For example, Petri net-structured cospans are models of concurrent processes in chemistry, epidemiology, and computer science.
 When the structured cospans are given by C-sets (also known as co-presheaves), generic software can be implemented using the mathematics of functor categories.
 We will study mathematical and computational aspects of these categorical constructions, as well as applications to scientific computing.

-- An algebra of open dynamical systems on the operad of wiring diagrams.
-Vagner, Spivak, and Lerman
+- An algebra of open dynamical systems on the operad of wiring diagrams, Dmitry Vagner, David Spivak, and Eugene Lerman

 The ubiquity of enriched profunctor nuclei